 - Jacked up to eleven in the print ad:

 - Sequel Hook: One that never panned out.
-The story of Seaman's origin and biological notes implied that there was another version - a bird with a human face created when mushroomers were eaten by waterfowl.
-At the end of Seaman 1, the Seaman - now in toad form - sets off to find this creature.
-The Japanese Seaman 2 was totally unrelated to this.
+The story of Seaman's origin and biological notes implied that there was another version: a bird with a human face created when mushroomers were eaten by waterfowl.
+At the end of Seaman 1, the Seaman: now in toad form: sets off to find this creature.
+The Japanese-only Seaman 2 was totally unrelated to this.

 - Shout-Out: "You're a Brave Little Toaster, aren't you?"

 - Star-Crossed Lovers: Apparently, Seaman was either the reincarnation or the descendant of a son of a pharaoh in the third dynasty of Egypt who fell in love with a priest's daughter.
 The priest had sought advice from the god of wisdom Thoth, who turned the pharaoh's son into a fish and the priest's daughter into a bird, both of whom vanished.
 The priest, who was in charge of the construction of the pyramids, built a landmark that served as a beacon to guide the two lovers back someday, and was nearby where Seaman would have been discovered centuries later by Gasse.